tunmsk/nextgen-facebook/readme.txt

 <p><strong>A solid social meta tag plugin is the foundation of any good social strategy</strong> &mdash; NextGEN Facebook (NGFB) gives you total control over all the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler" target="_blank">social website crawlers</a> need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; along with offering many of the most popular social sharing buttons!</p>

-<p><strong>NGFB automatically retrieves and uses information from a wide range or sources</strong>, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, JetPack Photon, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, WordPress SEO by Yoast, WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, and many more.</p>
+<p><strong>NGFB automatically retrieves and uses information from a wide range or sources</strong>, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, JetPack Photon, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, WordPress SEO by Yoast, WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, extends the WordPress REST API v2, and much more.</p>

 <blockquote>
 <p><strong>Already have sharing buttons?</strong></p>